-The National Puerto Rican Day Parade (NPRDP) is an essential summer event in June in NYC, that sadly has been canceled the past two years due to COVID-19.
+The National Puerto Rican Day Parade (NPRDP) is an essential summer event in June in NYC, and it made a comeback in 2022 for the first time since the beginning of the pandemic.

 Here’s everything else you need to know about the time-honored tradition:

 What is the National Puerto Rican Day Parade?

 The National Puerto Rican Day Parade is a NYC celebration that honors Puerto Rican heritage and culture, plus the renowned achievements of Puerto Rican individuals with music, dance and themed floats.
 This year’s parade also celebrates its 66th anniversary, as the founders first marched in New York City in 1958..
 It draws an estimated 1.5 million spectators each year.